 It wasn't groomed, nor was the trail to Bean Lake, a favorite spot on the Superior Hiking Trail.
 But we were happy to ski the rest of the trails.

 From there, it was an exhilarating glide to our car on perfectly groomed trail.
-We could hardly stand to leave, but the day was waning.
+We could hardly bear to leave, but the day was waning.

 Another year, we were staying in Little Marais when we saw a few flakes turn into real snow.
 There hadn't been much, so it seemed like manna from heaven.

 We grabbed our skis and headed up the Sawbill Trail from Tofte to the Britton Peak trailhead, from which the Sugarbush Trail Association carefully maintains 65 kilometers of trails.

 We glided along, marveling at the beauty of the new snow, draped so picturesquely on bough and bush.

 But under the new fluff lay the old lumps and ice.
 So after skiing the Piece of Cake loop, we drove farther up the Sawbill Trail to the Moose Fence trailhead.